 Copyright: Lucy Kane

-I started my career in book publishing, working on the editorial side at Penguin Books, and later at Macmillan and Young Picador.
+I started my career in book publishing, working as an editorial copywriter at Penguin Books, and later at Pan Macmillan as a copy editor on its Young Picador imprint.

-I was born in London to Indian parents who were raised in South Africa, and grew up in Montreal, Quebec.
+Born in London to Indian parents who were raised in South Africa, I grew up in Montreal, Quebec.
 I received my B.A in Geography from Canada's oldest university, McGill, in Montreal and my M.A. in English Literature at Avignon University in France.
 I also have a diploma in French Languages and Literature from Aix Marseille University and I studied Journalism at the London College of Communications.

 Following stints in Hong Kong, Provence and Tbilisi, I now live in South West London.